 The European Economic and Monetary Union in which seventeen economies have a common monetary policy and common currency, is in need of further economic integration.
 Only adjustment mechanisms in either public finance or the labour market are able to mitigate the effects of asymmetric shocks.
 The asymmetric shocks that hit several member states in the aftermath of the global economic crisis (2008-09) caused sovereign debt crises in Greece, Ireland and Portugal.
 Common monetary policy cannot be adapted to target these problem countries specifically.
 Exchange rates are fixed and interest rates are basically common and therefore not feasible policy instruments for countries hit by asymmetric shocks.
-As a consequence, in the absence of a common fiscal policy, a good functioning labour market is crucial.
+As a consequence, in the absence of a common fiscal policy, a good functioning labour market is crucial (see also Peeters and Den Reijer, 2012; Jousten and Pestieau, 2002; Razin and Sadka, 1999).